Global weak solutions to a 3D/3D fluid-structure interaction problem including possible contacts: Weak solution

 \begin{rem} The coupling of test functions between an Eulerian and a Lagrangian test-function, as we have done here in the weak solution leads to some consequences for the expected class of solutions.
 Indeed, at any pair $(x,y)$ of pre-images of a contact point, i.e.\ with $\bfeta(x) =\bfeta(y)$, the corresponding values $\boldsymbol\phi(x),\boldsymbol\phi(y)$ of the Lagrangian test-function must coincide with that of the Eulerian test function $\boldsymbol\xi(\bfeta(x))$ and thus with each other.
 As a result, at that point, it seems like it is not possible to discern any information about the relative behaviour of the different parts, in particular the forces expressed by the momentum balance.

 Indeed this has been a well-known problem in the case of rigid bodies immersed in a fluid, where this uncertainty can lead to non-uniqueness of solutions \cite{starovoitovNonuniquenessSolutionProblem2005}.
 However in our case, we are dealing with an elastic body.
 For a rigid body, the same argument as above immediately fixes the test-function on the whole body.
 In contrast, for an elastic body we have the freedom to choose the test-function differently everywhere else, which gives us full information about all the stresses and forces within the solid.
 And while those could potentially form concentrations at the boundary, the interface itself has zero mass and thus carries no momentum.
 That means that knowing the solid momentum in the bulk is indeed sufficient to determine also the behaviour of the interface.
-In particular, while the velocities will coincide at the contact itself, this still allows for separation.